LispCookbook/cl-cookbook/editor-support.md

 * [Lisp in Vim](https://susam.net/blog/lisp-in-vim.html) demonstrates usage and compares both Slimv and Vlime

-## Atom
+## Pulsar (ex Atom)

 See [SLIMA](https://github.com/neil-lindquist/slima).
-This package allows you to interactively develop Common Lisp code, turning Atom into a pretty good Lisp IDE.
+This package allows you to interactively develop Common Lisp code, turning Atom, or now [Pulsar](https://github.com/pulsar-edit/pulsar), into a pretty good Lisp IDE.
+It features:

+* REPL
+* integrated debugger
+  * (not a stepping debugger yet)
+* jump to definition
+* autocomplete suggestions based on your code
+* compile this function, compile this file
+* function arguments order
+* integrated profiler
+* interactive object inspection.

+It is based on the Swank backend, like Slime for Emacs.

 <img src="assets/atom-slime.png"
      style="width: 800px" alt="The SLIMA extension for Atom with an open Lisp REPL"/>